Don Warrington

 Don Warrington MBE (born Don Williams, 23 May 1951) is a Trinidadian-born British actor.
 He is best known for playing Philip Smith in the ITV sitcom Rising Damp (1974–78), and Commissioner Selwyn Patterson in the BBC detective series Death in Paradise (2011–present).
 His son, Jake Fairbrother, is also an actor.

 He was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours.

 Early life

-Warrington was born in Trinidad but moved to Newcastle upon Tyne with his mother and brother at the age of seven, whilst his sister stayed in Trinidad.
+Warrington was born in Trinidad but moved to Newcastle upon Tyne with his mother and brother at the age of five, whilst his sister stayed in Trinidad.
 His father, Basil Kydd, was a Trinidadian politician who died in 1958.

 Warrington attended Harris College (now the University of Lancashire) and trained as an actor at the Drama Centre London.
 As there was already an actor called Don Williams when he joined Equity, he took the stage surname Warrington after Warrington Road, the street he grew up in.
 He started acting in repertory theatre at the age of 17.